Day in the Life:

 Congratulations Shaun White!

 Shaun White isn’t successful because he excelled and defined himself as the top snowboarder, but because he pushed himself in multiple areas.
 Even as a baby, White fought to stay alive being born with a congenital heart disease and enduring two heart surgeries.
 His competitive streak is within his own limits and it is how he has pushed the boundaries of snowboarding.
 When he faces a loss, he goes back to study what he did wrong and takes it as an opportunity to do better.
-Our beanies are off for White while he competes this year.
-With his third gold medal in tow after this years Olympics, Shaun White is on fire.
-We cannot wait to see what else he will have in store!
+Our beanies are off for White as he says goodbye to the sport, and moves on to his next adventure…

 Shaun White is a US Olympian, Snowboarding Gold Medalist, Skateboarder, and Entrepreneur.
 For more tips from Shaun, check out his website: Shaun White, and follow him on: Facebook, Instagram and Twitter.